AdamAnandUS/AdamsTool/README.md

 # adamstool README

-Adam's Toolbar - Version 0.1.6
+Adam's Toolbar - Version 0.1.7

-The goal of this extension toolbar is to perform some of the common operations using a single mouse-click.
+The goal of this toolbar extension is to perform some of the common operations using a **single** mouse-click.

 ## Features

-This toolbar adds five buttons to your Visual Studio Code statusbar.
+This toolbar adds the following buttons to your Visual Studio Code statusbar.

-These buttons will help you navigate and debug.
+These buttons will help you view, navigate and debug your source code.

 1. Go Back - This will navigate backwards.
 2. Go to last cursor location - This will navigate to the last position.
 3. Go Forward - This will navigate forward.
 4. Open integrated terminal - Will start a new terminal window.
 5. Start debugging - Will start debugging session.
+6. Fold all source code - Will collapse the source code.
+7. Unfold all source code - Will expand the source code.

 ## Requirements